-Another obviously important issue is checking whether a given system specifies the knowledge-based properties we have introduced.
-The standard technique for doing this is model checking.
-Recent work on the problem of model checking in the multiagent systems framework suggests that this may be viable.
-Van der Meyden [1998] discusses algorithms and complexity results for model checking a wide range of epistemic formulas in the runs and systems framework, and van der Meyden and Su [2004] use these results to verify the dining cryptographers protocol [Chaum 1988], using formulas much like those described in Section 3.3.
+One obviously important issue that we have not mentioned at all is model checking, which could be used to check whether a given system specifies the knowledgebased properties we have introduced.
+Fortunately, recent work has explored the problem of model checking in the multiagent systems framework.
+Van der Meyden [20] discusses algorithms and complexity results for model checking a wide range of epistemic formulas in the runs and systems framework, and van der Meyden and Su [21] use these results to verify the dining cryptographers protocol [2], using formulas much like those described in Example 3.6.
 Even though model checking of formulas involving knowledge seems to be intractable for large problems, these results are a promising first step towards being able to use knowledge for both the specification and verification of anonymity properties.
-Shmatikov [2002], for example, analyzes the Crowds system using the probabilistic model checker PRISM [Kwiatkowska, Norman, and Parker 2001].
-This is a particularly good example of how definitions of anonymity can be made precise using logic and probability, and how model-checking can generate new insights into the functioning of a deployed protocol.